 At this point, you can no longer disable the behavior changes from your accounts.

 As described above, account administrators can enable or disable behavior change bundles any time during the Testing or Opt-Out periods.
 To learn how to check the status of a behavior change bundle for an account, enable a bundle, or disable a bundle, refer to Behavior Change Management.
 When an account administrator (or a Snowflake representative) explicitly enables or disables a behavior change bundle for an account, Snowflake will not override or reverse that setting.
 However, at the end of the Opt-out Period, behavior change bundles become generally enabled and are in production for all accounts.

 Multiple Behavior Change Release Processes Overlap¶

-New behavior change bundles are typically released on a monthly basis, and take eight weeks to complete.
-Therefore, up to two behavior change bundles may be available for your Snowflake account at any given time, with each behavior change bundle in different periods of the release process.
-Specifically, the Opt-out Period of a bundle may overlap with the Testing Period of the next bundle.
-In some instances, Snowflake may postpone or cancel the release of a new behavior change bundle in a given month, resulting in subsequent behavior change bundles overlapping for less time or not at all.
+New behavior change bundles are typically released on a monthly basis, and take at least eight weeks to complete.
+Therefore, only two behavior change bundles may be available for your Snowflake account at any given time, with each behavior change bundle in different periods of the release process.
+Specifically, the Opt-out Period of a bundle will overlap with the Testing Period of the next bundle.
+In some instances, Snowflake may postpone or cancel the release of a new behavior change bundle in a given month, resulting in the two available behavior change bundles to exist for longer than the normal 8 week period.